AlexKalopsia/timelnr/README.md

 4. Store the JSON file in the project root
 5. Simply run `py importer.py`

 NOTE: `importer.py` pulls data from the translation sheet via the Google API.
-To do this it relies on the dev credentials stored in `credentials.json` (which is not committed to the repo).
-The file can be re-downloaded from the dev dashboard.
+To do this it relies on the dev credentials stored in `credentials.json` (which is not included in the repo).
+The file can be re-downloaded from your developer console.

-### Run the timeline

-1. Setup a MySQL database, and set the credentials in 'timelnr/config.py'
-2. Run `start.sh` to build the Docker image and let it run on your server

 ### Update the timeline entries

 1. Edit the entries inside the Google Sheet
 2. Run `py importer.py` to rebuild the database

-### Add new language
+### Add new languages

 1. Make sure that the relative column in the Entries sheet page has the right language code
 2. Make sure the Languages sheet page contains the new language.
 Currently the order needs to match the one in the Sheet.